The free webinar I delivered in May focused on the wealth of opportunities available online.

 Being aware of what your learning needs are is like selecting the best tool for a job.
 Why would you go to a conference if you don’t need to learn anything about it?
 When we are faced with a learning problem, look for the quick and easy solutions.
 You don’t need to take a course or a test to show you know it – ask your professional learning network (PLN).

-Gottfredson and Mosher identify 5 moments of learning need that provide an overarching framework for understanding learning needs.
+Gottfredson and Mosher identify 5 moments of learning need that provides an overarching framework for understanding learning needs.

 - When people are learning how to do something for the first time (New)